-Normally with units in parallel, an expected "selfoptimizing" strategy is to operate with the same outlet conditions (temperatures or compositions) of all parallel units.
-This would have been a good strategy if the reactors were identical, but, for this example it is more economical to operate each furnace differently based on its particular efficiency and yield profile and then ensure that the combination stream met the total stream specifications.
+Often with units in parallel, a reasonable "self-optimizing" strategy is to operate with the same outlet conditions (temperatures or compositions) of all parallel units.
+At least this avoids mixing losses, and indeed this would have been a good strategy if the reactors were identical.
+However, in general, and certainly for this example it is more economical to operate each furnace differently based on its particular efficiency and yield profile and then ensure that the combination stream met the total stream specifications.
 In particular, the newer more efficient furnaces were able to produce a much purer product for the same cost as the older units producing a much less pure product.
 The purity of the product from each furnace was a relatively weak function of feed rate.
 The final layer of complexity arises from the efficiency of the carbon dioxide removal system.
 Each system was connected to a designated set of furnaces so that it was beneficial to operate furnaces linked to the better performing carbon dioxide removal system.

 The optimization layer to coordinate the total process production and the allocation of that production to various parallel units was complicated by the presence of crossover lines.
 These lines added operational flexibility but created an ever increasing complexity of the optimization problem.
-Local MPC controllers for furnace operation and supervisory control for the carbon dioxide removal systems allowed for near optimal operation at the local level illustrated in Figure 5-2.
+Local MPC controllers for furnace operation and supervisory control for the carbon dioxide removal systems allowed for near optimal operation at the local level illustrated in Figure 10.
 Overall optimization was approached by production loading strategies and coordination using a supervisory MPC controller.
 As solutions to this problem were developed, it became clear that technology to guide us on the appropriate degree of decentralization was sparse.
-Developing a centralized system with all the CV's and MV's in the same MPC was problematic due to the routine online/off-line operation of the furnaces.
+Developing a centralized system with all the CV's and MV's in the same MPC was problematic due to the routine on-line/off-line operation of the furnaces.
 Being able to gracefully add and remove systems from the overall control system was critical to success.
 In addition, measurement reliability often resulted in some furnaces being operated in "local' mode; i.e., not connected to the centralized MPC.
 The eventual control system needed to be developed and commissioned in reasonable time, needed to be implemented on available hardware, needed to be understood by plant operating staff, and had to be maintainable as process improvements were made.
-This led to a decentralized strategy choice as shown in Figure 5-3.
+This led to a decentralized strategy choice as shown in Figure 11.

-Figure 5-2.
+Figure 10.
 Individual syngas furnace control with three manipulated variables and three controlled variables.

-Figure 5-3.
+Figure 11.
 Coordination MPC supervising fifteen local furnace MPC controllers.